SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/06-resources.md

 ## OpenRefine resources

 OpenRefine is more than a simple data cleaning tool.
 People are using it for all sorts of activities.
 Here are some other resources that might prove useful.

-OpenRefine has its own web site with documentation and a book:
+OpenRefine has its own website with documentation and a book:

 * [OpenRefine web site](http://openrefine.org/)
 * [OpenRefine Documentation for Users (Wiki site)](https://github.com/OpenRefine/OpenRefine/wiki/Documentation-For-Users)